Distinguished Alumni Award

 With immense help from my husband and son, I was able to attend school and work full-time.
 I did all of this while recovering from surgery and undergoing chemotherapy and radiation treatment.

-Not only did the support from my family help, but so did the support I received from Goodwin College.
-As a non-traditional student, I appreciated the many opportunities that the College offered me.
+Not only did the support from my family help, but so did the support I received from Goodwin University.
+As a non-traditional student, I appreciated the many opportunities that The University offered me.
 The knowledge I gained was invaluable to my professional growth, and I learned how to manage multiple responsibilities, thrive on competition and change and recognize success.
 My knowledgeable professors also inspired me to think critically.

 I graduated with my bachelor of science in nursing degree in 2012.
 I am currently working my dream job as an oncology research and navigation nurse at Bristol Hospital and am registered to take the Oncology Board Certification exam in June.
 In the Fall, I plan on enrolling in a master’s in nursing degree program.

 I am happy to say that I have been in remission since 2006.
 My experiences have made me a more compassionate person.
 I can truly empathize with my patients, which fuels my passion and willingness to help others through their difficult journeys.